MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/team-functions.md

 Analyst consults data marketplace/catalog to discover relevant datasets.

-* If the data asset can't be found or doesn't exist then they can raise a ticket with Domain Ops to support.
-The Domain Ops will assist in finding the dataset or add the request to there backlog for assessment in another development cycle.
+* If the data asset can't be found or doesn't exist then they can raise a ticket with Integration Ops to support.
+The Integration Ops will assist in finding the dataset or add the request to there backlog for assessment in another development cycle.
 * If the dataset exists the analytics will be able to identify AAD-group membership for asset listed in catalog and request access to the AAD-group via Access Package portal.

 ### Build New Reports